why do i need to clean up my drums?

 Filter

 Similar to an Equaliser a filter has the ability to remove unwanted frequencies.
 Where it is different to an EQ is generally unlike an EQ you do not have the ability to boost frequencies.
-A simple low pass or high pass filter can go a long way though in removing any undesired noise. low-pass filter (LPF) is a filter that passes signals with a frequency lower than a certain cutoff frequency and a high pass filter (HPF) passes signals with a frequency higher than a certain cutoff frequency.
+A simple low pass or high pass filter can go a long way though in removing any undesired noise.
+A low-pass filter (LPF) is a filter that passes signals with a frequency lower than a certain cutoff frequency and a high pass filter (HPF) passes signals with a frequency higher than a certain cutoff frequency.
 With that in mind you can see how we can very quickly cut any undesired frequencies depending on our needs.

 Conclusion